-The Control Box is used to control the WE-4.
+The Control Box is used to control the WE-5.
 There are controls on the front panel as well as on the inside of the box.

-Figure 21 - Control Box
+Figure 20.
+Control Box

-1. HYD HI-TEMP SHUTDOWN (Hydraulic High Temperature Shutdown) Indicator Light (L-1) illuminates when the high temperature switch activates (180° F) and the machine shuts down (see Dual Oil Temperature Switches page 6).
+- HYD HI-TEMP SHUTDOWN (Hydraulic High Temperature Shutdown) Indicator Light (L-1) illuminates when the high temperature switch activates (150° F) and the machine shuts down (see Dual Oil Temperature Switches page 6). - HYD.

-- 2. HYD.
 PWR UNIT (Hydraulic Power Unit) Button (S-6) START and STOP the Hydraulic Power Unit electric motor.
-Make sure there is oil in the reservoir, suction valve in open position and pump is primed (see page 4) before turning on the motor. - 3.
-CNTRL PWR (Control Power) Indicator light (L-2) illuminates when the system is on.
-CNTRL PWR Light and SYSTEM CNTRL light (L-1) need to be on for the plunger to cycle. - 4.
-EMERG STOP (Emergency Stop) Switch (S-5) Shuts down all power to the control panel when in STOP mode.
+Make sure there is oil in the reservoir, suction valve in open position and pump is primed (see page 4) before turning on the motor. - CNTRL PWR (Control Power) Indicator light (L-2) illuminates when the system is on.
+CNTRL PWR Light and SYSTEM CNTRL light (L-1) need to be on for the plunger to cycle. - EMERG STOP (Emergency Stop) Switch (S-5) Shuts down all power to the control panel when in STOP mode.
 EMERG.
-STOP button needs to be pulled in the START position to start the WE-4. - 5.
-CYCLE MODE Switch (S-4) - In CONT with the SYSTEM CNTRL switch in START the plunger will continuously cycle with the option of delaying plunger retract using the Potentiometer Pot #1 (see Potentiometer adjustments on page 13).
-The In-feed chute level detector is ignored. - In TRIG. the machine will cycle the plunger when the level detector (PROX 1) on the in-feed chute is triggered (see Level Detector Adjustments on page 14). - 6.
-ANTI-PLUG Switch (S-3) AUTO raises restriction rail.
-MANUAL Anti-Plug valve opens and restriction pressure is zero (0) allowing restriction rail to gradually drop.
-Use MANUAL mode when unplugging the chamber (see Unplugging Chamber section page 15). - 7.
-RESTRICTION PRESSURE Switch (S-2) AUTO is the normal operating setting for the switch.
-MANUAL setting is only used to either set the system operating and restriction pressures or to allow for manual actuation of the plunger (via the directional valve) at system pressure when the System Control Switch is set to "STOP". - 8.
-SYSTEM CNTRL (System Control) Switch (S-1) START loads the pump to pressure set by Pot 2 (MAIN SYSTEM PRESSURE).
-Plunger starts to cycle.
-STOP main system pressure will go to minimum (150 to 500 psi).
-Restriction pressure will not exceed main system pressure.
-Plunger stops and can be controlled manually using the directional valve (see page 7). - POTENTIOMETER Located inside the control box (see Potentiometer Adjustments page 13).
-Adjustments for: - pot #1 PRODUCT DELAY. - pot #2 MAIN PRESSURE. - pot #3 RESTRICTION PRESSURE. - pot #4 EXTEND SLOW PRESSURE. - pot #5 EXTEND SLOW SPEED.
+STOP button needs to be pulled in the START position to start the WE-5. - 5.
+CYCLE MODE Switch (S-4) - In CONT with the SYSTEM CNTRL switch in START the plunger will continuously cycle with the option of delaying plunger retract using the Potentiometer Pot #1 (see "Potentiometer" on page 14).
+The In-feed chute level detector is ignored. - In TRIG, the machine will cycle the plunger when the level detector (PROX 1) on the in-feed chute is triggered (see "Level Detector Adjustments" on page 15). - 6.
+ANTI-PLUG Switch (S-3) - AUTO raises restriction rail. - MANUAL Anti-Plug valve opens and restriction pressure is zero (0) allowing restriction rail to gradually drop.
+Use MANUAL mode when unplugging the chamber (see "Unplugging The Chamber" on page 17). - 7.
+RESTRICTION PRESSURE Switch (S-2) - AUTO is the normal operating setting for the switch. - MANUAL setting is only used to either set the system operating and restriction pressures or to allow for manual actuation of the plunger (via the directional valve) at system pressure when the System Control Switch is set to "STOP".